-- For ESA, the support component stops but your ESA may continue to be paid, providing that the DWP is still satisfied that you are unfit for work.
-You are likely to see a reduction in your entitlement should this happen and you can be asked to take part in work related activity, such as CV Writing or attending training courses. - For UC, the LCWRA element stops but the rest of your UC continues.
+- For ESA, the support component stops but your basic ESA continues. - For UC, the LCWRA element stops but the rest of your UC continues.
 During this time then, you would be considered as unfit for work but you may be asked to undertake some work related activity, which you should clarify.